-As the first woman to be nominated to be president, Jones understands how important it is to follow through on Rotary’s Diversity, Equity, and Inclusion (DEI) Statement.
+As the first woman to hold this office, Jones understands how important it is to follow through on Rotary’s Diversity, Equity, and Inclusion (DEI) Statement.

 “I believe that diversity, equity, and inclusion … begins at the top and for us to realize growth in female membership and members under the age of forty — these demographics need to see their own reflection in leadership,” Jones said.
 “I will champion double-digit growth in both categories while never losing sight of our entire family.”

 Jones is founder and president of Media Street Productions, an award-winning media company in Windsor.
 She was chair of the board of governors of the University of Windsor and chair of the Windsor-Essex Regional Chamber of Commerce.
 She has been recognized for her service with the YMCA Peace Medallion, the Queen’s Diamond Jubilee Medal, and Wayne State University’s Peacemaker of the Year Award, a first for a Canadian.
 Jones holds a Doctor of Laws (LL.D.).